canonical/snapd/interfaces/builtin/README.md

 snap (typically `core` snap on UC16 devices, `snapd` snap on UC18+ systems, and either on classic systems depending on re-exec logic).

-The `on-store`, `on-brand`, and `on-model` rules are not generally hardcoded in the snapd interfaces, but are specified in store assertions; they are known as “device context constraints” and are primarily used to ensure that a given rule only applies to a device with a serial assertion (and thus model assertion) from a given brand or using a given store (as specified by the model).
+The `on-store`, `on-brand`, and `on-model` rules are generally not hard-coded within snapd interfaces.
+They are instead specified in store assertions where they are known as "device context constraints''.
+These device context constraints are primarily used to ensure a given rule only applies to a device with a serial assertion (and thus model assertion) from a given brand or using a given store (as specified by the model).
 This is because if the assertion and snap from a brand store were copied to a non-branded device, the assertion could still be acknowledged by the device and the snap installed, but the assertion would not operate, and snap connections would not take place as they do on the branded device.

 The `plug-names` and `slot-names` rules are also only used in store assertions.
 They refer to the naming of a plug or slot when that slot is scoped globally